Employee Stock Options

 Keeping all of your eggs in one basket is risky when investing, and while receiving ESOs is a great benefit, it is important to understand the importance of diversification in a portfolio.
 You don’t want too much of your wealth wrapped up in a single stock.
 As your options vest, it might make sense to diversify into other investments over time.

-Schedule a complimentary meeting or phone call with one of our Financial Planners in San Ramon, CA or Houston, TX.
+Schedule a complimentary meeting or phone call with one of our Financial Advisors in San Ramon, CA or Houston, TX.